esbeetee/sbt-vspp/README.md

 :four_leaf_clover: This plug-in *does not modify your original JAR files*, all it literally does is add an extra set of files, that would follow the convention.

-## How to use this plugin in an enterprise
+# How to use this plugin (and validly published plugins) in an enterprise

 `addSbtPlugin` adds additional metadata that forces a fetch of the invalid format - so instead so you can use this plugin as follows:

 ```
+// this plugin
 libraryDependencies += "com.scalawilliam.esbeetee" % "sbt-vspp_2.12_1.0" % "0.4.10"

+// a sample plugin
+libraryDependencies += "com.scalawilliam.esbeetee" % "sample-plugin_2.12_1.0" % "0.0.2"
 ```